Choke (firearms): History

 As far back as 1787 a Frenchman by the name of M. Magne de Marolles gave an account of choke-boring, though he argued against it.

+Some sources state that the first pioneer was a Czech named Dominik Brandejs, who made shotguns with a choke in order to reduce the dispersion of shots, but his design was not popular in the 1820s.

 The invention of choke boring is usually attributed to American gunsmiths.
 J.W.
 Long, in his book American Wildfowling, credits Jeremiah Smith of Southfield, Rhode Island, as the gunsmith who first discovered the concept, as far back as 1827.

 The first known patents for choke boring were granted Sylvester H. Roper, an American inventor and gunsmith.
 This was followed by a patent claim in London by W.R.
 Pape, an English gun maker, whose patent application was six weeks too late to the 1866 Roper patent.

 While American gunsmiths were the pioneers of the choke boring system, they had not really progressed beyond the elementary stage and their choked shotguns would lead, throw irregular patterns, and not shoot straight.